tbronchain/vpn/client-osx/misc/readme.md

 ## Installation

-- Run `ss-setup.command` to setup the requirements
+- Run `ss-setup.command` to setup the requirements. note: If "double-click" doesn't work (because of "untrusted package"), right click on the icone, then select "Open", then click on "Open" again.
-- Run `SimpleShadowSocks.pkg` to setup the application
+- Run `SimpleShadowSocks.pkg` to setup the application.
+Same note as before.

 Application will be deployed under "Applications" directory.